AkibHossainOmi/TutorMove/plan.md

 * New subject add (Omi)
 * Boost credit will cut as given in box
 * if whatsapp is verified, then is verified will be 1.
+* In job preference it’s showing wrong info in job details:
+    * Gender Preference
+    * Education Level

+* All subjects should have gigs for unlocking the job, if multiple subjects are selected

 ***# Future Update:***
 * Frontend Admin Panel